-Bobby Warner discusses the pros and cons of the available options that Grails developers have for creating RESTful APIs.
+Bobby Warner discusses the features available in Grails 2.3 to build RESTful APIs.